priel-st/Gibson-Assembly-Assistant/README.md

 - Assembly of the plasmid and inserts.
 - Colony PCR to screen transformed colonies.

 Each of these steps requires specific reaction components and calculations — including annealing temperatures, elongation times, and reagent volumes based on DNA concentrations.
-These calculations are often done manually, which is time-consuming and prone to error.

 This tool automates the process, helping users quickly and accurately calculate all necessary parameters for each PCR step involved in Gibson Assembly.
 The goal is to reduce setup time, minimize errors, and provide a consistent planning workflow for molecular biology experiments.

 ## Input